mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 **Error message:**

-After deploying the Control Center, when accessing services that require a VPN connection (ArgoCD, Vault, Grafana), you get either:
+After deploying the Control Center, when accessing services that require a VPN connection (ArgoCD, Vault, Grafana), you get either of the following messages:

 - `connection timed out`
 - `unable to connect`